Perinatal and early years

 We are committed to improving the mental health of mothers, fathers, carers and infants throughout pregnancy and during the postnatal period.

-The 2018/19 Programme for Government commitment to improving perinatal and infant mental health is supported by a significant investment over four years, which is being overseen and directed by the Perinatal and Infant Mental Health Programme Board.
+The 2018 to 2019 Programme for Government commitment to improving perinatal and infant mental health is supported by a significant investment over four years, which is being overseen and directed by the Perinatal and Infant Mental Health Programme Board.

 We are working with all health boards across Scotland to establish and expand specialist community perinatal mental health, infant mental health, and maternity and neonatal psychological interventions services.

 - invested over £2.5 million in Mother and Baby Units to increase staffing levels and improve the experience of care for women in need of intensive support